acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 ~~~
 {:.language-c}

 Execution of this function for different values of p1 and p2 is completely independent.
-Note that each call creates a new local values dx and dy on the call stack, so they are private to the thread executing the function.
+Whenever a new function call is made, new local values dx and dy are created on the stack, so they are private to the thread.
 This function is thread safe.

-Consider a modified version of the code where dx and dy are defined outside of the function:
+Imagine a modified version of the code where dx and dy are defined externally to the function:

 ~~~
 float dx, dy;